-While depression does not just disappear, getting fit has made depression more manageable.
+While depression does not just disappear, getting fit makes it much more manageable.

 I began to socialize more, leave my apartment, meet new people and friends that did not avoid me because I had crossed over to what he referred to as the dark side.

-As you can tell, I am not just interested in the fitness of the body, but in fact, I am more interested in the fitness of mind and being able to battle the fire breathing dragon of depression.
+As you can tell, I am not just interested in the fitness of the body, but in fact, I am more interested in mental health and being able to battle the fire breathing dragon of depression.

 I know that it is much easier to deal with depression when you are in better physical shape.